the benefits of healing tears and how crying brings health to our bodies

 So what are these benefits?
 Here are just a few:

-(4) (this one shocked me!)- Tears actually kill bacteria!
-I know I couldn't believe it either!
+4. Number 4 shocked me!- Tears actually kill bacteria!
+I know I couldn't believe it either y'all!
 I was shocked but I learned that tears contain a fluid called "lysozyme" which helps kill 90 to 95% of all bacteria.
 In JUST FIVE to TEN minutes!!
 WOW!

-So today if you need to take a few moments to cry- do so!
+In the healing process- whether it is something emotional or something that is a physical illness take the time to cry if you need to so for a few minutes.
 Help your body in these ways above by releasing some of the pent up tears.
 Do you think that there is a benefit to healing tears?
 I would love to hear your thoughts!

 Have a wonderful Thursday y'all!